collective-soundworks/soundworks/README.md

 #### Server side

 {% assign method = 'constuctor' %}
-{% assign argument = 'params' %}
+{% assign argument = options %}
 {% assign type = 'Object' %}
 {% include includes/method.md %}

-The constructor method takes the `params` object as an argument, **that must have either a `topology` or a `numPlaces` property**.
-The properties supported by `params` are:
+The constructor method takes the `params` object as an argument, **that must have either a `topology` or a `numPlaces` property: these options are mutually exclusive, but one of them is required**.
+The properties supported by `options` are:

 - `topology:ServerTopology = null`
   The topology associated with the scenario.
 If a topology is provided (for instance because the venue where the scenario is taking place provides seats with predetermined locations), this module assigns places among the places available in the `topology`.
 Otherwise (no topology provided), the user must indicate the maximum number of players allowed in this scenario with the property `numPlaces`.

 - `numPlaces:Number = 9999`
-  If `params` has no `topology` attribute, it must have a `numPlaces` attribute that indicates the maximum number of players allowed in the performance.
+  If `options` has no `topology` attribute, it must have a `numPlaces` attribute that indicates the maximum number of players allowed in the performance.
 In that case, the module allocates indices to each client that connects, until the total number of connected clients reaches `numPlaces`.

 - `order:String = 'random'`
   Order in which places indices are assigned.
 Currently supports two values: